 Both the Controlled Substances and Toxicology Sections are receiving significantly more complex cases due to the current opioid epidemic and the volume of new synthetic compounds.
-The Toxicology Section is also receiving more requests from the OCME in order to support their Agency's mission.
 The Forensic Biology Section (DNA) is receiving more physical evidence recovery kits (PERKs) for analysis as a result of the comprehensive PERK legislation enacted July 1, 2016.
 Also, more complex and time consuming statistical calculations and analysis have been required since 2010 when the DNA quality assurance standards for DNA mixture statistics were revised.